 Pierre Desrochers holds a PhD in geography from the University of Montreal.
 His main areas of interest are economic development, and environmental, urban, and agricultural policy.
 He has published some fifty academic articles and over 200 economic columns.
 He is the co-author of The Locavore’s Dilemma: In Praise of the 10,000-mile Diet and of Population Bombed!
 Exploding the Link Between Overpopulation and Climate Change.
 He was awarded many scholarships and academic prizes for the quality of his research on sustainable development, including the Julian L. Simon Memorial Award of Competitive Enterprise Institute.
-He now teaches at the University of Toronto Mississauga’s Department of Geography (see his website here).
+He now teaches at the University of Toronto Mississauga’s Department of Geography, Geomatics and Environment (see his website here).
 Pierre Desrochers was the Montreal Economic Institute’s Research Director from September 2001 to July 2003.

 After studying at Laval University and at the London School of Economics and Political Science, Claude Garcia joined the Department of Social Affairs in 1969, where he remained until 1978, when he was assistant deputy minister in charge of planning.
 He was a partner at Hébert, LeHouillier and Associates, actuaries-consultants, from 1978 to 1982.
 In 1983, he began working at Standard Life Insurance as principal vice president and actuary, and served as president of Canadian operations from 1993 to 2004.
 He was also a member of the board of directors there from 2000 to 2004.
 Since then, in addition to sitting on the boards of Cogeco, Cogeco Cable, Goodfellow, BTB Real Estate Investment Trust, and L’Excellence Life Insurance, he serves as a director on the boards of the Institut de recherches cliniques de Montréal and of the Ombudservice for Life and Health Insurance.